Politics of Niue: Political parties and elections

 In Niue, political parties have never played an important role.
 There is, at present, no political party, and candidates to elections therefore run as independents.
 The only party ever to have existed, the Niue People's Party, disbanded in 2003.

 As there are no political parties, there is no formal parliamentary Opposition, though there are MPs who oppose the government.

 Latest election

 By-elections

 Below is a list of recent by-elections:

 Judicial branch

 The Judicial Committee of the Privy Council sitting in the United Kingdom is Niue's highest court.
 On the island, there is a Court of Appeal (which sat in New Zealand until 2009), and the High Court of Niue.

-The current chief justice is Patrick Savage.
-Previous chief justices include Gaven Donne (1975–1982) and Heta Kenneth Hingston, who served as such for 14 years prior to Patrick Savage.
+The current Chief Justice of the High Court is Craig Coxhead.
+The Chief Justice is chosen by the Governor-General of New Zealand on advice from the cabinet of Niue.

 Public Defender of Niue

 Initially, it was the Crown Counsel of New Zealand that provided legal assistance to those accused of serious offenses such as murder.
 In 1971, the Select Committee on the Appointment of a Public Defender recommended that the Government of Niue provide any offenders with court representation.
 John Funaki (a non-attorney) was the first to serve as the Public Defender of Niue in 1976.
 Even today, the government provides funding for a Public Defender.